cbop-dev/MyTags/README.md

 I (cbop-dev) hope this project will soon include a functional "Nemo Action" GUI window for use with Linux's Nemo file manager, as well as index/search integration with the Recoll engine (https://www.lesbonscomptes.com/recoll/).

 This is a work in progress!
-A usable version has not yet been reached.
+The initial working version, v0.1.0, is now released.
+It includes python library (mytags.MyTagsUtils), which is then very simply integrated with with only basic functionality ("Add Tags", "Delete Tags") into Nemo as a file option submenu ("My Tags").

 Requirements: